benib/aurelia-leaflet/README.md

 ```
 Alright, this gives you a one baseLayer with tiles from openstreetmap.org.
 Note that the layers are divided in base and overlay layers.
 Every Layer needs to have an `id` property.
 This `id` is used as the key in the LayersControl, if you add one.
 If not given, it is set to the `url`.
 If no `url` is given (some layers don't have one), an exception is thrown.

 Note that there is a `type` property. `"tile"` is the default value and could be omitted.
-The other types available are: `wms`, `canvas`, `imageOverlay`, `polyline`, `multiPolyline`, `polygone`, `multiPolygon`, `rectangle`, `circle`, `circleMarker`.
-If you know Leaflet, you see that these are all the Raster and Vector Layers available in Leaflet.
+The other types available are: `marker`, `popup`, `wms`, `canvas`, `imageOverlay`, `polyline`, `multiPolyline`, `polygone`, `multiPolygon`, `rectangle`, `circle`, `circleMarker`, `LayerGroup`, `FeatureGroup` and `GeoJSON` .
+If you know Leaflet, you see that these are all the Layers available in Leaflet.
 They are documented here: http://leafletjs.com/reference.html.
 The options property of your layer config will get passed to the respective constructor for the given layer type.

 For more information on what to you need to configure either read the leaflet docs for these layers and guess what you need to configure, or read `src/helpers/layer-factory.js`.

-Please note that `LayerGroup`, `FeatureGroup` and `GeoJSON` layers are not yet implemented here.
-If you need them, either wait with using this plugin until they are implemented, or see below for some information on how to get access to the instance of `L.map`.

 #### map-events
 Bind this to an array like `['click', 'load']`.
 The array should consist of any of the map-events documented here: http://leafletjs.com/reference.html#map-events.
 Listeners for these will get added to the `map` object and will publish an event using aurelias `EventAggregator` in the `aurelia-leaflet` channel.